Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 Most new computer systems will come with a wireless keyboard and mice as standard.

-They’ve become so cheap to manufacture it just makes sense to do that, plus manufacturers save on the cost of making cables for them.
+They’ve become so cheap to manufacture it just makes sense to do that, manufacturers save on the cost of making cables for them.

 The beauty of the wireless keyboard and mouse are you avoid the tangle of cables across your desk, around your screen(s) and spilling out of the back of your PC.
 They’re the neat and tidy option when it comes to human interface devices.